Egress Windows Prices

 That includes additional or new rooms designed or designated as sleeping quarters.

 Egress windows must comply with at least four International Residential Code (IRC) standards namely:

-- Maximum sill height from the floor is 44 in
+- The maximum sill height from the floor is 44 in

 History of Egress Windows

 Escape or egress windows are sensible fire escape points in any dwelling space but sadly, not all houses have one and over the years, bedrooms have been known to be veritable firetraps.

 It required the adoption of the IRC in building codes to mandate its inclusion in all modern residential construction projects as well as renovations.
 The IRC was a product of the International Code Council formed in 1994 and was formally adopted in 2003.
 Changes to the code were incorporated as late as 2009.
 The code stipulates not just fire escapes but other aspects of home construction like plumbing, electrical, heating, furnaces, ventilation, and structural design integrity, among others.
 Many or all of its provisions have been adopted by most US states to make them legally enforceable, and they include fire escapes or egress windows.